rob550-docs/rob550-docs.github.io/docs/armlab/checkpoints/competition.md

 * -10% for manual arming (storing the potential energy used to fire the ball)
 * -10% for manual firing (making the ball shoot)

+**Deductions may change values between today and Thursday depending on how everybody does**

 ## Event 5: Bonus Event (200 points)
 ### Task Setup
 <a class="image-link" href="/assets/images/armlab/checkpoints/competition5.png">